 Part of the work of resolving burnout is to process this reality.
 And you can’t just tell yourself to “deal with it” indefinitely.
 Think about a child whose feelings have been hurt because another child she considered a friend has told her she’s stupid.
 How effective is it to get in her face and yell “DEAL WITH IT!
 THAT’S LIFE!”
 Not very.

 So stop doing it to yourself!
 You get enough emotional trauma from the outside world, your job is to offer kindness.
 Space to heal.
 A hug that might take the shape of a skein of fancy gold yarn, a Friendly’s ice cream sundae, or a whole- hour- long walk with your dog.
 Whatever is going to give you some some space to heal and regain some inner balance.

 After you’ve regained some footing, then I would do some more formal work to recalibrate your response, refocus your energy and reassess how you are structuring your life… but not yet.
 This summer, we’ll return to it.
 Right now, at the end of the year it’s all about the Group Hug (see below).

 There you have it!
 The solution to burn out– whether its primarily one of a self-care deficit that has crippled your ego response system or an accumulation of emotional trauma– MUST be handled with kindness.
 This brow-beating that you’ve been doing is making everything worse.
 So stop it right now!

-Sign up now and you’ll start getting support right away even before the program starts May 1st.
-I’m ready to get through the end of the year WITH YOU!
+I’d love to get through the end of the year WITH YOU!
 Can’t wait!